Jeeves and Wooster: Reception

 The third series of Jeeves and Wooster won a British Academy Television Award for Best Design for Eileen Diss.
 The final series won a British Academy Television Award for Best Graphics for Derek W. Hayes and was nominated for a British Academy Television Award for Best Drama Series; it also earned a British Academy Television Award for Best Original Television Music for Anne Dudley and a British Academy Television Award for Best Costume Design for Dany Everett.
 In retrospect, Michael Brooke of BFI Screenonline called screenwriter Clive Exton "the series' real star", saying his "adaptations come surprisingly close to capturing the flavour of the originals" by "retaining many of Wodehouse's most inspired literary similes."

 Christopher Lee analyzed the costumes of both Jeeves and Wooster for the Gentleman's Gazette, and concludes that "Wooster represents the dandy, willing to experiment with style and change.
 Jeeves is the voice of tradition and conservative style."

 Home releases

-Granada Media released all four series on DVD in Region 2 between 2000 and 2002.
+Granada Media released the four series on DVD in Region 2 between 2000 and 2002.
 On 1 September 2008, ITV Studios Home Entertainment released Jeeves and Wooster: The Complete Collection, an eight-disc box set featuring all 23 episodes of the series.

-In Region 1, A&E Home Entertainment, under licence from Granada Media Entertainment, released the complete 23-episode collection on DVD in the US and Canada.

-In Region 4, Shock Entertainment has released the entire series on DVD in Australia.
-It was initially released in season sets in 2007/2008, followed by a complete series collection on 4 August 2008.
+In Region 1, A&E Home Entertainment, under licence from Granada Media Entertainment, released the 23-episode collection on DVD in the US and Canada.
+In Region 4, Shock Entertainment has released the series on DVD in Australia.
+It was initially released in season sets in 2007–2008, followed by a complete series collection on 4 August 2008.